StungInDaBut/StungInDaBut/README.md

 - 👋 Hi, I’m @StungInDaBut
 - 👀 I’m interested in Crypto
-- 🌱 I’m currently learning Solidity
+- 🌱 I’m currently learning Solidity and Python
 - 💞️ I’m looking to collaborate on smart contracts
-- 📫 How to reach me ... twitter